-"Tone is the most important thing when choosing a foundation," Jorge Monroy, a Los Angeles-based celebrity makeup artist, told POPSUGAR.
+"Tone is the most important thing when choosing a foundation," Jorge Monroy, a Los Angeles-based celebrity makeup artist, tells POPSUGAR.
 "It'll help you narrow down your choices and find a color that best matches your undertones."

-"To figure out your undertone, take a look at the veins on your wrist," Monroy said.
+"To figure out your undertone, take a look at the veins on your wrist," Monroy says.
 "If your veins look blue, you have a cool skin tone.
 If they look green, you have a warm skin tone.
 If you can't figure out if your veins are either blue or green, you most likely have a neutral skin tone.
 Once you have figured out your undertones, you can move into deciding what is the best foundation color for you."

-After you know your undertone, that information will help you find the best color.
+Knowing your undertones will help you find the best foundation color for you.
 Monroy recommends that cool skin tones go for pink and red hues and warm skin tones go for yellow and peachy hues.
-Fall into the neutral range?
-An olive foundation tends to contain both cool and warm tones.
-Try going into the natural sunlight with a bare face.
-Apply a little foundation to your jawline — Monroy said it's a good spot to see if blends in with your face and neck.
-Again, why didn't I talked to him sooner?
+If you fall into the neutral range, an olive-tone foundation tends to contain both cool and warm tones.
+To test out the color, try going into the natural sunlight with a bare face and apply a little foundation to your jawline.
+Monroy says it's a good spot to see if it blends in with your face and neck.